operasoftware/devopera/articles/_posts/2015-04-22-wifi-ble-javascript.md

 	var app = express();
 	var servo;

-	// connect to the Spark Core with the authentication info var board = new five.Board({
+	// Connect to the Spark Core with the authentication info var board = new five.Board({
 		io: new Spark({
 			token: process.env.SPARK_TOKEN,